SEND Information Report September 2018

 Teaching Assistants offer support for children with emotional and social development through running pastoral sessions

-three Emotional Literacy Support Assistants (ELSAs)
+two Emotional Literacy Support Assistants (ELSAs)

 accessing the Specialist Special Educational Needs Service (SSENS) which includes: Behaviour Support, Learning Support & communication and interaction needs